g-abriel4/g-abriel4/README.md

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

-⋆ - Read my strawpage and pronouns page please as they both contain important info about me that you should know about before you interact with me!!
+⋆ - Read my strawpage and pronouns page please as they both contain important info about me that you should know before you interact with me!!

 ⋆ - Int is always welcome!
-I am open to making new friends unless stated otherwise!
+I am open to making new friends despite my awkwardness

 ⋆ - I block and hide freely.
 I might hide you if you're clogging up my screen or covering me indirectly.
 Sorry! >m<

 ⋆ - I am almost always offtab, so whisper to interact at all times!
+Feel free to cuddle w/ me unless stated otherwise in name

 # ✦•┈๑⋅⋯ DNI / IWVEC ⋯⋅๑┈•✦

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

-𖹭 ֶָ֢  - Proshippers and darkshippers.
+𖹭 ֶָ֢  - Proshippers/darkshipper/whatevershipper please dni

 𖹭 ֶָ֢  - Forsaken fandom IWVEC unless I know you or interacted with you before.